Have you ever seen something terrifying happen, but out of fear felt paralyzed, stuck, and unable to do anything about it?

 Additionally, the evidence demonstrates that childhood trauma impedes brain development at the structural and biological level, causing individuals to be more susceptible to schizophrenia, bipolar disorder, major depression and post-traumatic stress disorder (PTSD).

-During your search for an inpatient drug treatment center or mental health facility make sure that the staff has an understanding of the causes of psychiatric illnesses and substance abuse disorders.
-When caregivers are armed with knowledge surrounding treatment options backed by science and research, you or your loved one will be receiving care from experts that genuinely understand the tribulations that accompany addiction and mental health disorders.
+During your search for rehab centers or mental health facility make sure that the staff has an understanding of the causes of psychiatric illnesses and substance abuse disorders.
+When caregivers at rehab centers are armed with knowledge surrounding treatment options backed by science and research, you or your loved one will be receiving care from experts that genuinely understand the tribulations that accompany addiction and mental health disorders.

 Determine if the facility you’re considering offers a variety of educationally based programs and services that explore the causes of addiction and mental health problems.
 Years ago, I worked in an inpatient psychiatric hospital and thought of it as a “dumping ground” where people stayed for thirty days, but never actually gained any insight into their illnesses or what they could do to avoid a relapse.